 Buttons ≠ mental model of radio inputs

 At step 2 of the wizard, users must explicitly choose their preferred method for receiving their membership: SMS or email.
-Their contact details are displayed with each option so they can check their mobile number or email address for correctness.
+Each option displays their relevant contact details.
+So they can check their mobile number or email address for correctness.

 <button type="submit" name="confirm" value="sms"> <button type="submit" name="confirm" value="email">

 These buttons were the only form controls on step 2.
 Clicking one of the buttons would indicate your preference, SMS or email, and submit the form to step 3.
 These buttons completely baffled our participant.
-We’d been so focused on making easy interactions with large touch targets for the new kiosk devices, that we lost sight of underlying semantics (or lack thereof) and accessible form design patterns.
+We’d focused on making easy interactions with large touch targets for the new kiosk devices.
+Hence we lost sight of underlying semantics (or lack thereof) and accessible form design patterns.

 Our participant pointed out that the buttons really should be radio inputs.
-Exacerbating the mismatch of conceptual to mental model, is that step 2 lacked an explicit Next button.
+Furthermore, lacking an explicit submit button exacerbated the mismatch of conceptual to mental model.
 The design didn’t align with their mental models of interfaces or flow!